pyvista/pyvista/doc/user-guide/jupyter/index.rst

    more and more users and developers shift to the cloud or cloud-based visualization.
 Things here are likely to break and rapidly change

-   This was written in March 2021, and may already be out of date.
+   This was written in March 2021 and updated in August 2021, and may already be out of date.
 Be sure to check the developer websites for any changes.

 When plotting using Jupyterlab you have the option of using one of many modules, each of which has its advantages, disadvantages, and